codypaternostro/codypaternostro.github.io/docs/index.md

 My blend of academic knowledge, practical experience, and diverse interests shapes me into a versatile professional in the field of networking and cybersecurity.
 My dedication to PowerShell scripting and cryptocurrency mining underscores my relentless pursuit of knowledge and my ambition to remain at the forefront of technological innovation.

+I am going to be utilzing this blog more to share exciting content related to :material-powershell:PowerShell! :saluting_face:

+Thank you for stopping by!